 - Run Risk as a Business – Risks groups should run as “business, “ understand their value by assessing from their stakeholders perspective, their people, products and services, processes and technology to effectively compete and maximize value.

-- Strategic Alignment – Risk has to be involved in strategic planning to make a significant contribution and be in-step with the organization.
+- Strategic Alignment – Operational risk has to be involved in strategic planning to make a significant contribution and be in-step with the organization.

 - Talent – Organizations need to attract and keep talent.
 This includes having a “skills model” aligned against goals blended with a smart compensation structure.

 In conclusion, operational risk management and business management are one in the same.
 The alignment between the two is paramount to running a successful business.
 There is a better path to achieving this seamless integration goal.
 There is much more value that can be generated by transform risk into a “business.”
 As we learned in the financial crisis, getting it right can generate a competitive edge and a high ROI.